Capital One Venture X vs. Chase Sapphire Reserve®

 Venture X doesn’t currently have any partner credits.

-Capital One Venture X: Other benefits
+Where Capital One Venture X wins

 Lower annual fee